Nationally Competitive Scholarships

 The Nationally Competitive Scholarships Program was created to help Carroll College students with demonstrated intellectual ability, leadership and character to engage in life-changing educational opportunities and earn distinguished honors as scholars.
 We know that students who work closely with advisors and mentors to draft, write, and submit their applications, have much higher rates of success in winning these Nationally Competitive Scholarships and Awards.

-The Nationally Competitive Scholarships Program is located in the Artaza Center for Excellence in Global Education: 132 Borromeo Hall.
+The Nationally Competitive Scholarships Program is located in the Saints Success Center (102 Borromeo Hall).
 Cheri Long is the Nationally Competitive Scholarships Program Advisor, and is here to assist you as you 1) begin to investigate this academic and career possibility; 2) choose which programs are the best fit for you and your goals; 3) work closely together with you to ensure you are writing and submitting the most competitive application possible; and 4) collaborate with professors in your area of study to help you be prepared for this type of national application process.